hestonhamilton/mcp-shell-aliases/docs/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in improving MCP Bash Aliases!
+Thanks for your interest in improving MCP Shell Aliases!

 ## Development Setup